 0 Comments

-I'm fascinated to discover little-known stories from history.
-Stories of people and events that provide a new perspective on why and how things happened, new voices that haven't been heard, insight into how the past brought us here today, and how it might guide us to a better future.
+I'm fascinated to discover little-known history, stories of people and events that provide a new perspective on why and how things happened, new voices that haven't been heard, insight into how the past brought us here today, and how it might guide us to a better future.

 I also post here about my books and feature other authors and their books on compelling and important historical topics.
 Occasionally, I share what makes me happy, pictures of my garden, recipes I've made, events I've attended, people I've met.
-I'm always happy to hear from readers, in the blog comments, by email or social media.
+I'm always happy to hear from readers in the blog comments, by email or social media.
 Archives

 Categories